top of page

 1. Tori no Ana (鶏の穴) – Creamy Chicken Ramen

 Tori no Ana specializes in rich chicken ramen (tori paitan).
-The broth is like a less heavy and less thick Thanksgiving gravy that’s assisted with sea salt seasoning.
+The broth is like a lighter, less thick Thanksgiving gravy, gently seasoned with sea salt.

 Ikebukuro Ramen - Tori no Ana

-Staying true to the chicken motif, it’s adorned with beautiful minced and sliced chicken toppings.
-Medium thick and round noodles help you mop up the delicious broth.
+Staying true to the chicken motif, the bowl is topped with finely minced and sliced chicken.
+Medium-thick, round noodles help you mop up every bit of the broth.
 Spicy and tsukemen (dipping noodles) versions are also available.

 3. Rokubou (六坊担担麺) – Zesty Tantanmen

 Every best 10 ramen list has to include tantanmen.
 Ikebukuro’s top tantanmen is at Rokubou.
-Like many tantanmen shops these days, at Rokubou choose soup or soupless.
-Also choose your spice and numbing pepper (shibire) levels from 1-5.
+Like many tantanmen shops these days, at Rokubou you can choose soup or soupless.
+You can also select your spice level and numbing pepper (shibire) from 1–5.

 5. Kissui (生粋 池袋本店) – Unique Saury Ramen

 Kissui uniquely uses sanma (Pacific saury) – a long, silver fish.
-They grill it and this provides a smoky body to the ramen, but one that isn’t too fishy.
+They grill it, which gives the ramen a smoky body without being too fishy.
 Choose shio or shoyu as a base.
-The broth also has a certain richness.
-You’ll notice some of the fattiness sticking to your lips.
+The broth has a subtle richness that leaves a touch of fattiness on your lips.

 6. Hanada (花田 池袋店) – Buttery Miso Ramen

 Hanada does a mean miso ramen.
-It’s wonderfully buttery but also has a salty twang.
-As should always be the case with miso ramen, there’s a nice smoky aroma coming from stir-frying the miso and vegetables.
+It’s wonderfully buttery with a salty twang, and as with any good miso ramen there’s a smoky aroma from stir-frying the miso and vegetables.

 Ikebukuro Ramen - Hanada

-Outside you’ll notice two entrances.
-Hanada’s miso ramen shop is on the right.
-On the left hand side is Handa’s tanmen (another style of ramen) shop.
-The tanmen is prepared with the same care in the Hanada ramen laboratory.
-Left or right, you can’t go wrong.
+Outside you’ll notice two entrances: the miso ramen shop is on the right, and on the left is Hanada’s tanmen shop (another style of ramen).
+The tanmen is prepared with the same care in the Hanada ramen laboratory - left or right, you can’t go wrong.

 7. Hulu-lu (麺屋フルル) – Hawaii-Themed